powersandy/adobe-analytics-mcp-lab/README.md

 I always wanted to build something like this.
 However, the volume of manual and tedious duplication activity in the UI prevented it - not to mention sorting by usage!
 It has been successful for approximately 60 dimensions and many panels.

-It may take a few minutes but when running in the background it feels like no time.
+It may take a few minutes but when running in the background it feels fast.
 This skill was the product of *many* iterative conversations, as is common.

 > **Tip:** What manual or tedious tasks could this system build for you?
 Don't force a use case onto the feature, but dream big when scale and manual tasks are a blocker.